-Disc degeneration often occurs in several stages, and disc prolapse takes place at a relatively early stage.
+Disc degeneration often occurs in several stages, and disc rupture is an advanced stage.
 When a disc becomes thinner, drier or weaker due to age or injury, it can begin to protrude beyond its normal position between the vertebrae.
 This condition can eventually lead to a full herniation, or tearing, of the disc’s outer wall and the subsequent extrusion of nuclear material.